pounceandmiss/tacky/doc/chat.md

 ### Live message region bridging

+Live messages are stored in `liveRegion`, which starts empty and is created on the first incoming message.
+Since MAM history lives in a different region, the first live message bridges `liveRegion` into the predecessor's region so they share a single contiguous region.

-Live messages go into `liveRegion`.
-On the very first live message (before any disconnect), `message store` bridges `liveRegion` into the predecessor's region so `AnnotatePrev` finds cross-region predecessors.
-After disconnect, `liveRegion` is pre-allocated (not reset to empty), so the bridge does not fire and regions stay separate.
+On disconnect, a fresh `liveRegion` is pre-allocated (rather than reset to empty) so the bridge does not fire again — post-disconnect messages correctly land in a separate region.
+On reconnect, `OnCatchup` sets `liveRegion` to the catchup region.

 ---